EnJnDeSIgn/rand-and-rollers/README.md

 # program die_variance_8.py
 binary pattern random number generator (BPRNG)
 Mods' are acting like nice slow turns'
--7 and 7 were not used in code or tested but mathmaticly could be used as well.
+-7 and 7 were not used(now has) in code or tested but mathmaticly could be used as well.
+Didn't work right removed 7s' and I feel although with the 3s' be okay there is something to be said of the 1,9s' version even though it may seam less vearyed
    ```
 C:\Users\enjn\gcc>die_variance_8.py
 Binary1:           367391893637617825767943621327435433521176948934816783476517354065458938285101507195742356